 Common Hip Hinge Mistakes And How To Fix Them

-For such a simple movement there is a lot to think about when performing the hip hinge.
+For such a simple movement there is a lot that can go wrong when performing the hip hinge.
 Having taught this move to 100’s of adults over the last ten years I’ve seen it all.
 I’ve compiled the most common mistakes people make when learning to perform the the movement:

 Bending Your Trunk Forward vs. Reaching Hips Back